This document outlines the high level design of ONNX Runtime.

 - Provide support for high-level optimizations that can be expressed as model-to-model transformations via a graph-transformation API.
 Such transformations fall into two categories: global transformations, those that require analysis and transformation of the entire graph, and local transformations, which can be captured as simple (algebraic) rewriting rules.

 - Starting from an ONNX model, ONNX Runtime first converts the model graph into its in-memory graph representation.

-- It then applies a number of graph transformations that a) perform a set of provider independent optimizations such cast transformations between float16 and float32, and b) partition the graph into a set of subgraphs based on the available execution providers.
+- It partitions the graph into a set of subgraphs based on the available execution providers.

 - Implementations of the operators by execution providers are called kernels.
 Each execution provider supports a subset of the (ONNX) operators/kernels.

-- The ONNX Runtime guarantees that all operators are supported by the default execution provider.
+- ONNX Runtime guarantees that all operators are supported by the default execution provider.

-- Tensor representation: ONNX Runtime will utilize a standard representation for the tensor runtime values.
+- Tensor representation: ONNX Runtime uses a standard representation for the tensor runtime values.
 The execution providers can internally use a different representation if they choose to, but it is their responsibility to convert the values from/to the standard representation at the boundaries of their subgraph.

 - Add a custom operator/kernel